Manahil-Abid-dev/PULSEOPS-AI/README.md

 ## 📌 Overview

-**PulseOps AI** is a full-stack operations dashboard for small businesses, combining live Firestore-backed metrics, a **Gemini 2.5 Flash-powered AI Copilot** grounded in real business data, and a **multi-channel automation engine** that pushes real-time alerts, executive digests, and re-engagement emails to Slack and email inboxes.
+**PulseOps AI** is a full-stack operations dashboard for small businesses, combining live Firestore-backed metrics, an ultra-fast **Groq API-powered AI Copilot** grounded in real business data, and an **on-demand multi-channel automation engine** that pushes real-time alerts, executive digests, and re-engagement emails to Slack and email inboxes.

 > 🎓 **Status:** v1.0, training/portfolio build.
 Single-tenant architecture (one deployment = one business).
 See [Roadmap](#-roadmap--upcoming-work) for the multi-tenant SaaS plan.